e-kotov/rJavaEnv/README.md

 <!-- badges: end -->

-Quickly install ‘Java’ SDK without administrative proviliges and set environment variables in current R session or project to solve common issues with ‘Java’ environment management in ‘R’.
+Quickly install ‘Java’ SDK without administrative priviliges and set environment variables in current R session or project to solve common issues with ‘Java’ environment management in ‘R’.
 Recommended to users of `Java`/`{rJava}`-dependent `R` packages such as `{r5r}`,